-All staff as part of their induction will be required to read and understand KCSIE Part 1 and Annex B and the School's Safeguarding Policy, and Staff Code of Conduct.
-Staff must sign a confirmation via MyConcern to state that they have read and understood these policies.
+All staff as part of their induction will be required to read and understand KCSIE 2023 Part 1 and Annex B and the School's Safeguarding Policy, Anti-Bullying Policy and Staff Code of Conduct.
+Staff must sign a confirmation via CPOMS to state that they have read and understood these policies.
 Existing staff are updated appropriately.
-They must also read the anti-bullying policy.
 A register of training undertaken will be kept by the HR Officer.

-8. RECRUITMENT
+6. RECRUITMENT

-8.1 Staff
+6.1 Staff

-Notre Dame School follows all safer recruitment procedures outlined on the school's Safer Recruitment Policy.
+Notre Dame School follows all safer recruitment procedures outlined on the School's Recruitment, Selection & Disclosures Policy and Procedures.
 All staff recruited to the School will be subject to appropriate identity, qualification and health checks and asked to supply a complete employment history.
 References will be verified and Disclosure and Barring Service Checks (DBS) and TRA checks obtained, including any additional checks the school considers appropriate such as overseas criminal record checks and a letter of professional standing.
 At least one reference must be from the current or more recent employer, including reason for leaving.
 References must be from a senior person with the proper authority to provide the reference.
 Information given by the candidate must be verified.
 This also applies to volunteers.
 Notre Dame Parents hosting students from overseas on short exchange programme will also have enhanced DBS checks undertaken.
 The school complies with Independent School Standards Regulations.